Why Closing The Sale Techniques Are Dead For Retailers

 Why?

-According to several studies, as much as 70-80% of the buyer’s discovery journey has been completed before they reach your doors.
-Customers frequently have more product information on the specific item they are looking for than your employees could possibly be expected to know about every item in your store.
+According to several studies, as much as 70-80% of the buyer’s journey has been completed before they reach your doors.
+Customers frequently have more product information on the specific item they are looking for than your employees could be expected to know about every item in your store.

 They are unaware that there might be a better option, a better choice - specifically for them - that they may not have discovered in their search.
 That's the only role your employees should focus on and where they can alter your sales.